• Skip to primary navigation

 Cheese Sauce

-We start of with a simple cheese sauce in this recipe, which will require butter, milk, all-purpose flour, and shredded cheddar cheese.
-If you have made a roux or Mornay sauce, this should be familiar to you and we have used similar recipes in several recipes like our Cauliflower Au Gratin and Macaroni and Cheese.
+Start with a simple cheese sauce in this recipe, which will require butter, milk, all-purpose flour, and shredded cheddar cheese.
+If you have ever made a roux or Mornay sauce, this should be familiar.

 After the milk is incorporated and when the sauce starts to heat, just when a boil starts, it should thicken to a nice sauce.
 At this point, we add the cheddar cheese and stir that in until it is melted.